 Human and animal rights

-Those who meet some but not all of the criteria for authors can be identified as 'contributors' at the end of the manuscript with their contribution specified.
+Those who meet some but not all of the criteria for authors can be identified as 'contributors' with their contribution specified.
 All those individuals who provided help during the research (e.g., collecting data, providing language help, writing assistance or proofreading the article, etc.) that do not meet criteria for authorship should be acknowledged in the paper.
+Acknowledgments should be added if applicable under a 5th heading in the "Ethical Statement" file.
+For revised manuscripts this information must be transferred to the manuscript file.

 All authors should have made substantial contributions to all of the following: (1) the conception and design of the study, or acquisition of data, or analysis and interpretation of data, (2) drafting the article or revising it critically for important intellectual content, (3) final approval of the version to be submitted.